tektoncd/cli/docs/cmd/tkn_taskrun_logs.md

 ### Options

 ```
   -a, --all         show all logs including init steps injected by tekton
   -f, --follow      stream live logs
   -h, --help        help for logs
+      --limit int   lists number of taskruns (default 5)
 ```

 ### Options inherited from parent commands